lopter/lightsd/docs/protocol.rst

    targeted bulb, the list is not in any specific order.
 Each dict has the following fields:

-   - hsbk: tuple (h, s, b, k) see function:`set_light_from_hsbk`;
+   - hsbk: tuple (h, s, b, k) as in :func:`set_light_from_hsbk`;
-   - label: bulb label (utf-8 encoded string);
+   - label: bulb label;
-   - power: boolean, true when the bulb is powered on false otherwise;
+   - power: boolean, true when the bulb is powered on, false otherwise;
-   - tags: list of tags applied to the bulb (utf-8 encoded strings).
+   - tags: list of tags applied to the bulb.

 .. function:: set_label(target, label)

    Label the target bulb(s) with the given label.
+UTF-8 encoded values are recommended.

    .. note::

-      Use :func:`tag` instead set_label to give a common name to multiple bulbs.
+      Use :func:`tag` instead of :func:`set_label` to give a common name to multiple bulbs.

 .. function:: tag(target, label)